openedx/edx-documentation/en_us/shared/building_and_running_chapters/releasing_course/course_launching.rst

 **Verify Course Settings**

 * Check the course start date and time in Studio.
-See :ref:`Set Important Dates for Your Course`.
+See :ref:`Scheduling Your Course`.
 * Review the grading policy, and set a grace period for homework assignment due dates.
 See :ref:`Establish a Grading Policy`.
 * Confirm that any optional features that you want your course to include, such